pdumais/synth/modules/sequencer/README.md

   out of the gate and actually keep that signal high.
 Instead of using a NOT gate on one of the ic, I could simply cut the clock source. but then I would need to tie both ic's clk pins to ground.
 If I leave it high, I risk creating a rising edge so the pause would force a move to the next step and then pause.
-So I need to ground the clock signal for the whole circuit, but raise the gate signal. it's getting a bit complicated.
+So I need to ground the clock signal for the whole circuit, but raise the gate signal. it's getting a bit complicated
-- CV controlled gate width: The gate signal is just the clock signal being relayed.
-If I want to adjust to pulse width to control the sustain length of an ADSR connected to the gate, I need to copy and modify the clock signal.
-  This is the kind of thing that is much easier with a microcontroller because of all the required hardware that needs to be added
-  So I am just passing the clock with no modification.
+- The Gate output is just the clock.
+So it means that the gate will be on at a 50% duty cycle.
+When feeding into an ADSR, it would be disreable to get a better control over the gate length.
+The way to do this, in my system, is to take the 1/8th output of the
+  [Clock](/modules/clock) and feed it through the [Clock Divider](modules/divider) to adjust the width.
+Then the Gate can be taken from there instead of the sequencer.
 - Randomizer:To be able to randomly shuffle steps.
 That's just not something you can do with the 4017.
 - variable step length: it would be possible to create the circuitry to manipulate the clock entering the 4017 and multiply/divide for every step.
 But that's a lot more components to add and becomes more expensive.
 This is something that is just easier with a